 Leif Erikson was the son of Erik the Red, founder of the first European settlement on what is now called Greenland.
 Born in Iceland around A.D.
 970, Erikson sailed to Norway around A.D.
 1000, where King Olaf I converted him to Christianity.

 According to one school of thought, Erikson sailed off course on his way back to Greenland and landed on the North American continent, where he explored a region he called Vinland.
 He may also have sought out Vinland based on stories of an earlier voyage by an Icelandic trader.
 After spending the winter in Vinland, Leif sailed back to Greenland, and never returned to North American shores.
 He is generally believed to be the first European to reach the North American continent, nearly four centuries before Christopher Columbus arrived in 1492.

-Leif Eriksson’s Early Life and Conversion to Christianity
+Leif Erikson’s Early Life and Conversion to Christianity

-Beginning in the late 19th century, many Nordic Americans celebrated Leif Eriksson as the first European explorer of the New World.
-In 1925, in honor of the 100th anniversary of the arrival of the first official group of Norwegian immigrants in the United States, President Calvin Coolidge announced to a Minnesota crowd that Eriksson had been the first European to discover America.
-And in September 1964, Congress approved a public resolution that authorized President Lyndon B. Johnson to declare October 9 as “Leif Eriksson Day.”
+Beginning in the late 19th century, many Nordic Americans celebrated Leif Erikson as the first European explorer of the New World.
+In 1925, in honor of the 100th anniversary of the arrival of the first official group of Norwegian immigrants in the United States, President Calvin Coolidge announced to a Minnesota crowd that Erikson had been the first European to discover America.
+And in September 1964, Congress approved a public resolution that authorized President Lyndon B. Johnson to declare October 9 as “Leif Erikson Day.”